The Bankrate promise

 Requirements for a business line of credit

-When you’re ready to get a business line of credit, lenders will review your application to determine eligibility.
+When you’re ready to get a small business line of credit, lenders will review your application to determine eligibility.
 Here’s a look at some of the important factors they will consider.

 - Annual revenue.
 Lenders will require that you have a minimum annual revenue.
 Some lenders are flexible and will consider businesses with an annual revenue of $36,000, but many prefer a revenue of at least $100,000 or higher.